 8. Choose Green Outdoor Activities

 There are all kinds of wonderful things you can do to go green inside and out.
 This time of year it’s great to get outside and do your part.
-Here are a five Five Green Outdoor Activities to help the environment.
+Here are a five Ways To Make A Difference At Your Local Park.

 9. Go Green As A Family

 It is a great time to get out and enjoy nature with your family!
 Spending time and being active outdoors as a family are wonderful ways to build family bonds and memories, as well as foster an appreciation for “Mother Earth”.
-Here are Green Adventures for the Entire Family.
+Here are a few eco-friendly family activities.